Cristian-Estevez/portSwiggerReports/accademy/learning_paths/server_side_vulnerabilities/SSRF/Lab: Basic SSRF against another back-end system.md

     1. Craft the ayload to look like this:
         > stockApi=<http://192.168.0.X:8080/admin>.
-    1. Mark "X" to be replaced each request by what the file ip_octet_wordlist.txt contains.
+    1. Mark "X" to be replaced each request by what the file ./ip_octet_wordlist.txt contains.
     1. Start the attack.

 1. __Look for the successful request:__